awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/200_2_Cost_and_Usage_Governance/Lab Guide.md

 4. Select the **JSON** tab:
 ![Images/AWSIAM4.png](Images/AWSIAM4.png)

-5. Modify the policy below, replace **<billing bucket>** (2 replacements) with the name of the bucket your CUR files are delivered to.
+5. Modify the policy below, replace **-billing bucket-** (2 replacements) with the name of the bucket your CUR files are delivered to.
 Then copy & paste the policy into the the field:
 **NOTE**: Ensure you copy the entire policy, everything including the first '{' and last '}'
 ```
 {